-As a relatively small country that doesn't appear in the news often, expats moving to Malawi may feel a mixture of excitement and apprehension.
-That said, Malawi does have a fairly substantial expat population.
-Many expats relocate with the intention of only staying in Malawi for a couple of years but often extend their stay.
+As a relatively small country that doesn't appear in the news often, Malawi presents expats with a mixture of excitement and apprehension.
+The country has a fairly substantial expat population, a large portion of which relocate with the intention of only staying in Malawi for a couple of years but often end up extending their stay.

-However, life in Malawi has many ups and downs.
-To help expats get a clearer idea of life in Malawi, here is a summary of the pros and cons of moving to Malawi.
+As in any country, life in Malawi has its ups and downs.
+To help expats get a clearer idea of life in the 'Warm Heart of Africa', we've listed some of Malawi's pros and cons below.

 Accommodation in Malawi

 Expats moving to Malawi from more developed countries will find accommodation to be well priced.
-Expats often settle in spacious houses with large gardens spending the same amount as they would for a small apartment in a European city.
+Expats are often able to settle in spacious houses with large gardens, the cost of which usually equals that of a small apartment in a European city.

 - CON: Rental agreements in Malawi may be unfamiliar

 When renting a property in Malawi, expats must be sure that they understand the rental agreement before signing.
-Landlords may ask for more than just one month’s deposit.
-Expats should therefore budget accordingly as initial costs may be quite high considering that the deposit and the first month's rent will be required up-front.
+Landlords may ask for more than just one month’s deposit, and expats should therefore budget accordingly.
+Indeed, initial costs may be surprisingly high, as the substantial deposit and the first month's rent are usually required up front.